'Like being reborn': Dramatic rescues that defied the odds

 The men had carefully rationed their food and still had enough water and lighting gas for two days when they were rescued.
 All were in good health.

-Their submarine became entangled in marine debris on Aug 4, 2005, and the Russian crew was powerless to move from the position around 190 metres below the ocean surface.
+Their submarine became entangled in marine debris on Aug 4, 2005, and the Russian crew was powerless to move from the position around 190 metres (625 feet) below the ocean surface.

 The incident immediately drew comparisons with Russia's Kursk submarine accident five years earlier, which ended in tragedy with the deaths of all 118 crew.